Abenomics: Criticism

 One BoJ board member expressed concern over the planned tax hike set to take effect in 2014 and 2015.

-Paul Krugman said that the consumption tax hike from 5% to 8% raised serious doubt about Japan's economic recovery, and that in order to lift the economy, the government should decrease the VAT to 5% and work to build up inflation expectations.
+Economist Paul Krugman said that the consumption tax hike from 5% to 8% raised serious doubt about Japan's economic recovery, and that in order to lift the economy, the government should decrease the VAT to 5% and work to build up inflation expectations.

 Lawrence Summers supported the view that the Japanese government should postpone the planned tax hike, suggesting that steady economic growth should be more important for the country than fiscal discipline.
-He says that if its economic growth accelerates, the world's third-largest economy can tame its government debt.
-He says that fiscal policy is much more effective than monetary policy, because the former can inject income directly into the spending stream.

-When Summers was the US Deputy Secretary of the Treasury, he told the Japanese government not to raise the consumption tax rate from 3% to 5%.
-But the government ignored his warnings, and raised the tax in 1997 for the purpose of balancing its budget.
+He said that if its economic growth accelerates, the world's third-largest economy can tame its government debt.
+He argued that fiscal policy is much more effective than monetary policy, because the former can inject income directly into the spending stream.
+When Summers was the US Deputy Secretary of the Treasury, he had argued that the Japanese government should not to raise the consumption tax rate from 3% to 5%.
+But the government raised the tax in 1997 for the purpose of balancing its budget.
 Although the country recorded a GDP growth rate of 3% in 1996, the economy sank into recession in 1998.
 On top of that, the revenue of the government decreased by 4.5 trillion yen in 1998, mainly because Japan's domestic consumption stumbled.
-Graph A shows the revenue of the Japanese government during 1994–2006.
-The tax revenue reached a peak of 53 trillion yen in FY 1997 and declined in subsequent years, being still 42 trillion yen (US$537 billion) in 2012.

-Joseph Stiglitz said that Japan's economy was still fragile, and the planned consumption tax hike from 5% to 8% would plunge it into recession.
+Japan's tax revenue reached a peak of 53 trillion yen in FY 1997 and declined in subsequent years, being 42 trillion yen (US$537 billion) in 2012.
+Joseph Stiglitz similarly said that Japan's economy was still fragile, and the planned consumption tax hike from 5% to 8% would plunge it into recession.

 Demand management

 Support

 The International Monetary Fund (IMF) characterized the program as "a unique opportunity to end decades-long deflation and sluggish growth and reverse the rise of public debt", but argued that "all three arrows need to be launched for the policies to succeed.
 Uncertainty about the ambition of fiscal and structural reforms is adding to underlying risks."

-Economist Joseph Stiglitz has explained how Shinzo Abe's programme for Japan's economic recovery has led to a surge in domestic confidence, and questioned how far Abe's "Abenomics" could claim credit.
+Economist Joseph Stiglitz explained how Shinzo Abe's programme for Japan's economic recovery has led to a surge in domestic confidence, and questioned how far Abe's "Abenomics" could claim credit.
 He referenced Momcilo Stanic, saying there is every reason to believe that Japan's strategy to revive and boost its economy will be a success.

-The Washington Post journalist Neil Irwin cited successful expansion by Toyota, with operating profit rising 88% in the second quarter of 2013, as evidence that the economic program of Japan is working.
+The Washington Post journalist Neil Irwin cited successful expansion by Toyota, with operating profit rising 88% in the second quarter of 2013, as evidence that the economic program of Japan was working.
 He stated that "the fact that one of Japan's biggest and most important companies is again finding ways to make money on the homefront is a good sign that the nation's economic torpor may not last too much longer."
-He has also argued that Abenomics could "change the economic psychology of Japan domestically" by providing export hikes through currency devaluation.
+He also argued that Abenomics could "change the economic psychology of Japan domestically" by providing export hikes through currency devaluation.